fadilafidina/fadilafidina/README.md

 🌱  I currently work as a full stack software engineer.
 Technologies I use include C#, JavaScript, TypeScript, React + Redux, GraphQL, SQL and ElasticSearch.

-🍞  I also love to bake - find me on instagram as [@matchadou](https://www.instagram.com/matchadou/).
+🍞  I love to bake!
+[Here are some of the things I've baked](https://www.instagram.com/matchadou/).

 🎨  I also paint!
 [Here are some of my paintings](https://www.instagram.com/dilajournals/).